emiketic/emiketic.github.io/_posts/2018-09-19-react-native-ci-cd-with-gitlab-and-appetize.markdown

 Also as a service company, we're required to swiftly validate changes by fellow developers, QA officers, and/or clients.

 [Automated and continuous delivery](https://www.atlassian.com/continuous-delivery/ci-vs-ci-vs-cd) is therefore a critical process for us.
-Is is very feasible for web apps, but might be more challenging for mobile apps.
+It is very feasible for web apps, but might be more challenging for mobile apps.

 ## Our Approach to CI/CD

 On most of our projects, our current approach to automated delivery is as follows:

-- use [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), a powerful continuous integration/delivery engine, to validate, test, build, and deploy any changes committed to codebase.
+- Use [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), a powerful continuous integration/delivery engine, to validate, test, build, and deploy any changes committed to codebase.
-- use [Appetize](https://appetize.io/), an "online web based iOS Simulators and Android Emulators", to demonstrate changed within the comfort of web browser.
+- Use [Appetize](https://appetize.io/), an "online web based iOS Simulators and Android Emulators", to demonstrate changes within the comfort of web browser.
-- provide a link to downloadable build for users to install and run on their devices.
+- Provide a link to downloadable build for users to install and run on their devices.

 This approach is better demonstrated by our [React Native Starter ](https://github.com/emiketic/emiketic-starter-react-native), our de facto boilerplate for modular and robust React Native app.